tarekkhelif/low-poly-app/README.md

 ## Useage

 Clone this repository.
 Open in VS Code.
-While developing, run the app on the development server by running `npm start` on the command line in the root director of the app.
+While developing, run the app on the development server by running `npm start` on the command line in the root directory of the app.
 Also run VS Code's debugger.

 Make sure the following VS Code extensions are installed: